 Center for Sport Sciences

-Matthew Bliss is the Program Director and Assistant Professor of Exercise Science at Wilmington College.
+Matthew Bliss has been the Program Director and Assistant Professor of Exercise Science at Wilmington College since 2017.
 Matt earned Bachelor of Science degrees in Sports Nutrition and Nutrition & Dietetics at Mansfield University of Pennsylvania.
 He received a M.A. and a Ph.D. in Exercise Physiology at Kent State University.
 While earning his degrees at Kent State he received a Graduate Assistantship.
 His dissertation focused on cardiovascular responses and cerebral oxygenation between fit and unfit males during exposure to hypoxia.

 Matt’s research interests include physiological responses to physical activity in extreme environments, effects of caffeine on performance, and ergogenic aids.

 Matt enjoys spending time in the outdoors and avid archery hunter.
-He likes tinkering at his reloading bench and also participating in long-range PRS matches.
+He also enjoys being an amateur photographer and particularly enjoys capturing waterfalls and long-exposure landscapes.

-Matt lives in Wilmington with his wife, Amber, along with their 4 legged children (Ellie, Barret, Rikky, and Ralphie).
+Matt lives in Wilmington with his wife, Amber, along with their daughter, Laurel, as well as their 4 legged children (Barret, Gretta, Rikky, and Ralphie).